Myanmar's Suu Kyi faces new charge as crackdown intensifies | Law-Order

 The Global New Light of Myanmar newspaper also reported that council members discussed acting against a "parallel government'' established by some elected lawmakers of Suu Kyi's National League for Democracy party, who were prevented from taking their seats when the military stopped Parliament from opening its session February 1.

 In the days following the takeover, members of Suu Kyi's party formed a committee, declaring themselves the true representatives of Myanmar's people and asking for international recognition.
-No such recognition has come, even as the United Nations, the United States and other governments have urged the military to return power to the elected government and release Suu Kyi and other detainees.
+No such recognition has come, even as the United States and other governments have condemned the coup and urged the military to return power to the elected government and release Suu Kyi and other detainees.

+Neighbouring China, meanwhile, has so far not condemned the takeover.
+Some protesters have accused Beijing — which has long been Myanmar's main arms supplier and has major investments in the country — of propping up the junta.

+China's ambassador to the Southeast Asian country responded to those accusations, noting that Beijing has friendly relations with both Suu Kyi's party and the military, according to the text of an interview posted on the embassy's Facebook page Tuesday.
+Chen Hai said he wished the two sides could solve their differences through dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)